-Ground beef is a versatile ingredient that may be used in a variety of recipes, including burgers, nachos, tacos, meatloaf, and kebabs.
+Ground beef is a versatile ingredient that may be used in various recipes, including burgers, nachos, tacos, meatloaf, and kebabs.

 But, before you go overboard on ground beef, find out how long it lasts in the fridge.

 How long does uncooked ground beef keep in the fridge?

 Raw ground beef will only keep in the fridge for 1-2 days.

 Keep it in the original packaging it came in when you bought it, and keep it unopened until you’re ready to cook.

 Also, verify that your refrigerator maintains a constant temperature of 40°F. Put uncooked ground beef in the freezer if you need to keep it for more than two days.

 Continue reading to find out how long ground beef keeps in the fridge, as well as storage and handling advice.

 It’s so easy to brown some ground beef.
 Simply toss in some onions and garlic, season with herbs and spices, and use as a base for several meals.

 However, there may be a catch to this adaptability.
 If you keep raw ground beef in the refrigerator, it won’t stay long.